2N3904 Transistors Introduction

-2N3904 transistors are a type of bipolar junction transistor (BJT).
+2N3904 transistors are a NPN type bipolar junction transistor (BJT) made of silicon material.
 They are commonly used in electronic circuit applications as a switch or amplifier.
-The 2N3904 consists of three pins: the collector, base, and emitter.
-It is a general-purpose NPN transistor that can be used for switching and amplifying applications.

 - Current – Collector (Ic) (Max): 200mA